obriencj/python-brine/README.md

 Brine provides a way to pickle the actual underlying code of a function, including any captured cells, and then restore them again.

-Brine also provides Barrel, which allows shared resources to be pickled while referring to each other (eg: two inner functions sharing the same cell).
+Brine also provides Barrel, which is a dictionary-like interface for brining multiple functions.
+It allows shared resources to be pickled while referring to each other (eg: mutually recursive inner functions).

 I've set the version to 0.9.0 and will not be promising any API stability until 1.0.0 is reached.
 That said, I do not believe it is too terribly far off.
-I have a few bits and pieces I want to test and re-evaluate (considering changing barrel to use arbitrary keys rather than a name).
-Until such time as I set the API in stone, this is just for mucking about.
+Until such time as I set the API in stone, avoid depending on this module for anything serious.

 * [python-brine on GitHub][github]
 * python-brine not on PyPI until version 1.0.0